 Music instruction culminates in our annual Spring Sharing Program.
-This musical drama involves the whole school.
-Students in Preschool through the eighth grade perform during a Wednesday matinee and evening performances on Thursday and Friday.
+This musical performance involves the whole school.
+Students in Preschool through the eighth grade perform during an evening performance.

 Birthdays

 Birthdays are not celebrated at Japhet.
 Parents who plan birthday parties at home are asked to counsel their children to demonstrate respect for others and to be quiet about their invitations and plans.
 We ask that invitations to parties not be distributed at school.